Deep learning methods for inverse problems using connections between proximal operators and Hamilton-Jacobi equations: Numerical results

 \section{Numerical results}

-We evaluate Learned Proximal Networks (LPNs) for approximating the proximal operators of nonconvex and concave priors.
-While LPNs \cite{fang2024whats} are theoretically grounded in convex analysis (parameterizing the proximal operator as the gradient of a convex potential $\psi$), these experiments investigate their behavior when trained on data generated from fundamentally nonconvex and concave landscapes.
-All experiments utilize the official LPN implementation.
-The network is trained via supervised learning, minimizing the mean squared error (MSE) or L1 loss between the network output and the true value.
-We use an LPN with $2$ layers and $256$ hidden units using Softplus activation ($\beta = 5$) to ensure $C^2$ smoothness.
-The model is trained using the Adam optimizer with a starting learning rate of $10^{-3}$ and decreased by a factor of $10^{-1}$ at every $10^5$ epochs for a total of $5 \times 10^5$ epochs.\\
+In this section, we leverage the theory of viscosity solutions of HJ PDEs to learn proximal operators of certain (non)convex priors.
+We used Learned Proximal Networks (LPNs)~\cite{fang2024whats} for this, which are designed to learn the proximal operator as the gradient of a convex potential.
+These experiments investigate their behavior when trained on data generated from fundamentally nonconvex and concave landscapes.
+All experiments used the official LPN implementation~\cite{fang2024whats}.